 One of the most important thing s you can do as a stakeholder is attend meetings and speak or submit comments.

-There are some very important meetings on the horizon for Groome and other properties on New Road.
+There are some very important meetings on the horizon for properties on New Road and nearby.

 Click Here for meeting information and alerts for future meetings.